lyzboy/e_commerce/README.md

 }
 ```

-Once this user has been created within your database and will be authenticated.
-After the user is in the database, you will be able to authenticate using, `/api/v1/user/login` by providing the username and password in the request body:
+Once this user has been created within your database, the user will automatically be authenticated and you can start making calls to standard user endpoints.
+After the user is in the database, you will only need, instead of registering again, to authenticate using, `/api/v1/user/login` by providing the username and password in the request body:

    ```json
    {